-- c.
-Copy the keystore files from one of the instances of the site to the /path/to/openam/openam directory created for the new instance. - 2.
-Navigate to the deployment URL of the new instance.
-You should see the AM configurator page. - 3.
-In the initial configuration screen, under Custom Configuration, click Create New Configuration. - 4.
-In the first screen, enter the same password entered for the AM Administrator, amadmin, when you configured the first server in the site. - 5.
+- 1. Navigate to the deployment URL of the new instance.
+You should see the AM configurator page. - 2.
+In the initial configuration screen, under Custom Configuration, click Create New Configuration. - 3.
+In the first screen, enter the same password entered for the AM Administrator, amAdmin, when you configured the first server in the site. - 4.
 Configure server settings as required.